balOS/quartz/content/I- Provide Push and Pull as inline syntax to affect the related items section for a page.md

 ---
-title: "I- Provide Push and Pull as inline syntax to affect the related items section for a page"
+title: I- Provide Push and Pull as inline syntax to affect the related items section for a page
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: idea
 ---
 Authored By:: [[P- Rob Haisfield]]